rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab01.md

 ### Wrap up

 In this lab you created a chat bot which can recognize a returning user and handle a few simple commands.
 Nice job!

-In the next lab we will integrate [LUIS](https://azure.microsoft.com/nl-nl/services/cognitive-services/language-understanding-intelligent-service/) with our bot
+In the next lab we will integrate [LUIS](https://azure.microsoft.com/nl-nl/services/cognitive-services/language-understanding-intelligent-service/) with our bot.